 Overseas Citizen of India (OCI): In order to apply for SNAP under the OCI category, a candidate should have an OCI card and should have overseas citizenship of India.
 (Overseas Citizen of India are Persons of Indian Origin of certain categories who migrated from India and acquired citizenship of a foreign country, other than Pakistan and Bangladesh.)

-Non-Resident Indian (NRI): A candidate will be considered to be an NRI if he/she has given 10+2 or graduation exam from a country outside India.
+Non-Resident Indian (NRI): A candidate will be considered to be an NRI if he/she has given a 10+2 or graduation exam from a country outside India.
 It is compulsory that a candidate should have completed at least one of 2 qualifying exams outside India to apply for SNAP.

-Details for International Students to apply for SNAP Exam
+SNAP Application Details for International Students

+Once the applicant has gone through the given SNAP eligibility criteria, he/she can move forward with the SNAP application process.
 International students who are applying for SNAP should check the below-mentioned details before appearing for the exam:

 - Candidates applying under Foreign Nationals/OCI/PIO category must have passed an English Proficiency Test.